-We introduced a predecessor to our Flexitouch System in the United States in 2003 and our Flexitouch System in 2006.
-Our Flexitouch System is a fully-automated, programmable, advanced pneumatic compression device designed for treatment of lymphedema in the home setting.
-Our Flexitouch System has received 510(k) clearance for the treatment of lymphedema, certain types of edema, venous insufficiencies and certain types of leg ulcers.
-In September 2016, we received 510(k) clearance from the FDA for the Flexitouch System for treating lymphedema of the head and neck.
-The mechanism of action of our patented Flexitouch System is designed to mimic manual lymphatic drainage therapy, the current standard of care in patient treatment.
-By automating this technique, we believe our system offers an effective, cost-efficient, convenient and accessible treatment for patients.
+We introduced a predecessor to our Flexitouch system in the United States in 2003 and our Flexitouch system in 2006.
+Our Flexitouch system is a fully automated, programmable, advanced pneumatic compression device designed for treatment of lymphedema in the home setting.
+Our Flexitouch system has received 510(k) clearance for the treatment of lymphedema, certain types of edema, venous insufficiencies and certain types of leg ulcers.
+In September 2016, we received 510(k) clearance from the FDA for the Flexitouch system for treating lymphedema of the head and neck.
+In June 2017, we announced that we received 510(k) clearance from the FDA for the Flexitouch Plus, the third-generation version of our Flexitouch system.
+The mechanism of action of our patented Flexitouch system is designed to stimulate the lymphatic system similar to manual lymphatic drainage therapy, the current standard of care in patient treatment.
+By automating this technique, we believe our system offers an effective, cost-efficient, convenient and accessible at-home treatment for patients.

-Our Flexitouch System consists of an electronic controller unit that offers 15 treatment settings and multiple contoured garment configurations for the trunk and the arm or leg.
-Our Flexitouch System offers flexibility for treating upper and lower extremities and the head and neck, as well as the trunk and chest.
+Our Flexitouch system consists of an electronic controller unit that offers 17 treatment settings and multiple contoured garment configurations for the trunk, chest, head, neck and the arm or leg.
+Our Flexitouch is the only pneumatic compression system offering the flexibility for treating upper and lower extremities, the trunk and chest, and the head and neck.
 The electronic controller is a pneumatic compressor with four connector outlets.
 Each connector has eight outflow ports into which the garment hoses are connected.
 Our unique garments contain up to 32 air chambers, are made of a soft, pliable fabric and are designed with hook-and-loop fasteners to fit snugly around affected areas for maximum comfort and optimum pressure delivery.
 The garments come in a variety of sizes that can be easily adjusted to patients of all sizes.
-When our system is activated, air passes through the hoses delivering sequential inflation and deflation to the garments, applying gentle pressure to the skin.
-The inflation sequence is designed to stimulate the lymphatic system moving lymph fluid from the impaired areas towards healthy regions of the body to be processed.
+When our system is activated, air passes through the hoses, delivering sequential inflation and deflation to the garments and applying gentle pressure to the skin.
+The inflation sequence is designed to stimulate the lymphatic system, moving lymph fluid from the impaired areas towards healthy regions of the body to be processed.

 The electronic controller unit adjusts the amount of pressure and the timing of the pressure and release cycles.
 This unit is lightweight and easily portable, providing maximum convenience for at-home treatment.
-A typical therapy session using our Flexitouch System lasts one hour, with additional treatment options available if prescribed by a clinician.
+A typical therapy session using our Flexitouch system lasts one hour, with additional treatment options available if prescribed by a clinician.

-ACTitouch System
+Actitouch System

-We introduced our ACTitouch System in the United States in September 2013.
-Our wearable ACTitouch System combines intermittent pneumatic compression with sustained gradient compression to the lower leg, ankle and foot to improve and accelerate healing, as compared to the current standard of care, which involves sustained compression applied with compression wraps.
+We introduced our Actitouch system in the United States in September 2013.
+Our wearable Actitouch system combines intermittent pneumatic compression with sustained gradient compression to the lower leg, ankle and foot to improve and accelerate healing, as compared to the current standard of care, which involves sustained compression applied with compression wraps.